bc-python-tool/orpyste/README.md

 book::
     general::
         author = M. Nobody
-        title  = Does this book have a title ? date   = 2012, May the 1st
+        title  = What is the title ?
+        date   = 2012, May the 1st

     resume::